dvlab-research/SphereFormer/README.md

 cd third_party/SparseTransformer && python setup.py install
 ```

-Make sure you have installed `gcc` and `cuda`, and `nvcc` can work (Note that if you install cuda by conda, it won't provide nvcc and you should install cuda manually.).
-Then, compile and install pointops2 as follows.
-(We have tested on gcc==7.5.0)
+Note: Make sure you have installed `gcc` and `cuda`, and `nvcc` can work (if you install cuda by conda, it won't provide nvcc and you should install cuda manually.)

 ## Datasets Preparation